Overcoming INFIDELITY: For the Partner Who Was Betrayed

 Principal Consultant and Creator, AI-Integrated Emotional Wellness

 Infidelity is not about what your partner did.
-It’s about the impact of their actions on you.
+It’s about the impact of their actions on you and your life.

 After learning that you’ve been betrayed, you may feel like you're drowning in shock, confusion, grief, rage, and a desperate need to know the truth.

-Today, Artificial Intelligence (AI) can provide accessible, practical strategies and tools to help you understand what's happening to you—offer breathing exercises and coping strategies to interrupt obsessive images, intrusive thoughts, and rumination—and help you regain a sense of emotional control.
+Today, Artificial Intelligence (AI) can provide accessible, practical strategies and tools to help you understand what's happening to you—mindfulness, breathing exercises, and cognitive-behavioral coping strategies to interrupt obsessive images, intrusive thoughts, and rumination—to help you regain a sense of emotional control.

 Your partner’s actions were not a mistake—they were a decision.
-And now you have the right to decide what to do next—“Do I share my feelings, or do I keep them inside?"
+And now you have the right to decide what to do next—"Do I share my feelings, or do I keep them close to my chest?"
 "Do I speak with a therapist, or do I turn to a friend?"
 "Do I stay in this relationship, or do I go?”

 A client shared with me that he decided that being intimate with his wife was just too painful.
-He couldn't turn off the intrusive thoughts and detailed, obsessive images of his wife being intimate with her lover when he was with her.
+He couldn't "turn off" the intrusive thoughts and detailed obsessive images of his wife being intimate with her lover when he was with her.
 He made the decision to avoid intimacy with his wife until she was honest and fully transparent with him—until he heard one consistent story of what occurred—the truth—reality—before reengaging emotionally or physically.
-Today, they remain in a platonic relationship.

 You didn't cause this betrayal.
 You're responding to it.

-Knowing the truth—the reality of what happened—is not only your right, but your responsibility to yourself.
+Knowing the truth—the reality of what happened—is not only your right but also your responsibility to yourself.
 Until the whole truth is known, the betrayal continues—and so does your pain.

 Betrayal does not end when the affair ends.
 It ends when the whole truth is told.